luigiquiros/inventa/docs/getting-started.md

 #### 1.2 Feature quantitative table:

 `quantitative_data_filename`: MZmine output format using only the 'Peak area', 'row m/z' and 'row retention time' columns.

+-Inventa takes input directly from MZmine2 or [MZmine 3](http://mzmine.github.io/), is possible to use other processing sofwares , however the input should be manually formated to a MZmine 2 format.

+-Inventa is capable to performe the calcultions based on the results from [Ion Identity](https://doi.org/10.1038/s41467-021-23953-9), reducing the total number of features.

 - if you prefer 'Peak Height', go to `src/process_data.py` and change it inside the function quant_table().
 ONLY ONE of the columns is considered at the time, 'Peak height' or 'Peak area', if you want to consider both they must be done one at a time.